GeekyShiva/Self-Driving-Car/SRS.md

 ## 4.2.1 Function Response

+The computer vision data is sent to the machine learning model for classification.
 When the machine learning model classifies the road ahead as a left turn, the Arduino slows the forward motors down and start the turning the front wheels to the appropriate degrees in the left direction.

 ## 4.3 Scenario : Encounter right curve